Mark "Chopper" Read: Criminal activity

 In the TV series Tough Nuts, Read also spoke of his mid-1980s to early 1990s rivalry with Alphonse Gangitano.
 Read explained that he had a disagreement with Gangitano regarding an elderly neighbourhood hero, whom Gangitano admired.
 It is alleged by Read that Gangitano burst open a toilet cubicle door with a number of associates and began a serious assault on Read, who made his escape but not before smearing his faeces into Gangitano's face.

 In 1992, Read was convicted of shooting Sidney Michael Edward Collins in the chest.
 The incident took place in Read's car, which was in the driveway of Collins' residence at Evandale, Tasmania.
 The bullet was recovered from the back seat of the vehicle and Collins named Read as the shooter.
 Pleading not guilty, Read was convicted of committing an unlawful act intended to cause bodily harm, a downgraded charge from attempted murder and sentenced as a "dangerous criminal" to indefinite detention.

 An appeal against the conviction was rejected by the Court of Criminal Appeal on 24 August 1993.
-A second appeal against the sentence was argued on 28 February 1994, with Michael Hodgman, QC; Anita Betts appearing for Read and Tasmanian Director of Public Prosecutions, Damian Bugg, QC and Catherine Geason appearing for the Crown, on the grounds that it was manifestly excessive and also specifically in respect of the "dangerous criminal" declaration.
+A second appeal against the sentence was argued on 28 February 1994, with Michael Hodgman and Anita Betts appearing for Read and Tasmanian Director of Public Prosecutions, Damian Bugg, QC and Catherine Geason appearing for the Crown, on the grounds that it was manifestly excessive and also specifically in respect of the "dangerous criminal" declaration.
 The second appeal was rejected on 10 March 1994.
 In a subsequent review of the "dangerous criminal" declaration on 18 July 1997, Hodgman succeeded in overturning the declaration.

 Read was granted parole early in 1998 and regained his freedom.
 In 2002, Read was again questioned over the disappearance of Sidney Collins, who is still on the Australian Missing Person list after going missing in suspicious circumstances.
 Before his death, Read admitted to having murdered Collins in his last broadcast interview on the 60 Minutes program aired on 20 October 2013.
 Read expressed no remorse for killing Collins, alleging he was "stupid" for allowing Read to shoot him on two occasions with his own gun.

 In the 60 Minutes interview, he also discussed the 1971 shooting of union boss Desmond Costello, the 1974 'suicide' of child sex offender Reginald Isaacs and the 1987 shooting of Siam Ozerkam (Sammy the Turk).
 Read variously claimed to have been involved in the killing of 19 people and the attempted murder of 11 others.
 In 1998, he turned up drunk on a live television show hosted by Elle McFeast and, to the outrage of many viewers, "gave a colourful account of feeding a man into a cement mixer".
 In an April 2013 interview with the New York Times, Read said "Look, honestly, I haven't killed that many people, probably about four or seven, depending on how you look at it".